Read this 2013 OXFAM report “Behind the Brands” for economic data on global agriculture and the “Big 10” food and beverage companies.

-Environmentally, this leap has meant an exponential increase in fossil fuel consumption and emission which has contributed to global climate change.
+Environmentally, this leap has meant an exponential increase in fossil fuel consumption and emissions which has contributed to global climate change.
 At the same time, the sheer size and weight of such equipment degrades the fertile porosity of soil through compaction, a topic we discussed in the soil section above.
-To efficiently use such large machinery it is best to increase as much as possible the area being tilled.
+To efficiently use such large machinery, it is best to increase the area being tilled as much as possible.
 Yet, scientists estimate that nearly all of Earth's tillable land (3.7 billion acres) is now under cultivation.
-The deforestation that has accompanied this scale of has promoted soil erosion as wind sweeps over larger tracts of open land.
+The deforestation that has accompanied this scale has promoted soil erosion as wind and heavy rains sweeps over the large tracts of open land used for agriculture.
 Today, such soil erosion is major global problem (Figure 16).
-And as Daniel Botkin and Edward Keller note in their book Environmental Science, "[m]ore soil is lost each year to eroision (about 26 metric tons) than is formed."2
+And as Daniel Botkin and Edward Keller note in their book Environmental Science, "[m]ore soil is lost each year to erosion (about 26 metric tons) than is formed."2

 Ecological Impact of Expansive Irrigation

-Irrigation systems are often brought into areas where the soil is too infertile or shallow or where the climate is too cold or dry to support natural plant growth.
+Irrigation systems are often brought into areas where the soil is not very fertile, shallow or where the climate is too cold or dry to enable natural plant growth.
 As explained in the Water Chapter, water is a universal solvent.
 This means that deep underground water is typically rich in dissolved mineral salts like chloride (Cl) or sodium.
 As this irrigated water evaporates from fields, any dissolved salts in the soil are left behind and begin to accumulate.
 This process of salt accumulation in soils is called salinization (Figure 18).
-Over time, the concentration of these salts can reach levels that reduce and eventually inhibit plant growth.
-Today, salinization is severe in many parts of Asia and is beginning to take a toll on soil fertility in the Western United States.
+Over time, the concentration of these salts can reach levels that reduce and eventually inhibit cation exchange and plant growth.
+Today salinization is severe in many parts of Asia and is beginning to take a toll on soil fertility in the Western United States.

 The Ogallala Aquifer under the Great Plains in the United States is one of the largest sources of fresh water on Earth.
 At some places, the aquifer's water depth exceeds 1000 feet.
 Since World War II, large-scale center pivot irrigation has caused the rate of water extraction from the aquifer to far exceed the rate of recharge.
 The Ogallala Aquifer is recharged by Great Plains rainfall.
 The average yearly rainfall recharge rate is one inch.
 When compared to the current yearly extraction rate of approximately two feet per year, there may come a time when the Ogallala runs dry.
 Today, the aquifer water level in many areas is down 300 feet from its pre-irrigation level.
 Over 30% of that depletion has occurred in the last 20 years.
 Some scientists estimate that at current extraction rates, the Ogallala could be emptied within the next 50 years.
 In some areas this could happen sooner, in other areas possibly later (Figure 19).3 The total depletion of the Ogallala Aquifer would have a devastating environmental impact, not to mention the impact on people living in the Great Plains, 82% of whom rely on the aquifer as their water source.

-In many areas of the world, industrial agriculture has achieved a greater degree of economic efficiency than traditional forms of agriculture by cultivating only one variety of crop over a large area of land.
+In many areas of the world, industrial agriculture has achieved a greater degree of harvesting and planting efficiency than traditional forms of agriculture by cultivating only one variety of crop over a large area of land.
 This is called monoculture farming (Figure 20).
-From an ecological point of view, the short-term economic gain of monoculture farming is ultimately defeated by the long-term harm it does to the environment through soil erosion, soil compaction, fossil fuel consumption, water consumption, and high levels of pesticide and fertilizer application.
+From an ecological point of view, the short-term efficiency of monoculture farming is ultimately defeated by the long-term harm it does to the environment through soil erosion, soil compaction, fossil fuel consumption, water consumption, and high levels of pesticide and fertilizer application.
 We have already seen an example of these effects in the Guatemalan Palm Oil Case Study that began this chapter.